Poison-Laden Books From The 16th And 17th Centuries Discovered In University Library

 The books in question — Anglica Historia by Polydorus Vergilius (1570), Historia boiemica by Johannes Dubravius (1575), and Vitæ Patrum Das ist: Das Leben der Altväter, Zu nutz Den Predigern Göttliches Worts by Georg Maior (1604) — had gone through the same procedure and were bound with pages from other tomes.

-For instance, the 1575 book was bound with Æneas Sylvius: De Bohemorum et ex his imperatorum aliqvot origine ac gestis historia, printed in the same year, notes FOX News.
+For instance, the 1575 book was bound with Æneas Sylvius: De Bohemorum et ex his imperatorum aliqvot origine ac gestis historia, printed in the same year, notes Fox News.

 Rasmussen and Holck initially set out to take a closer look at the books’ covers, in order to decipher the Latin text in the old pages used for binding the historical tomes.